woraya/Nature_Of_Code_S17_ITP/README.md

 # Nature_Of_Code_S17_ITP
-Repository for Nature of Code class assignments p5.js sketches
+This repository is for Nature of Code class assignments p5.js sketches.

+ITP, NYU
+Spring 2017